anthbapt/multixrank/README.rst

 The `MultiXrank documentation <https://multixrank-doc.readthedocs.io/>`_ is hosted at ReadTheDocs.

-MultiXrank is maintained by Anthony Baptista (anthony dot baptista at qmul dot ac dot uk)
+MultiXrank is maintained by Anthony Baptista (anthony dot baptista at kcl dot ac dot uk)